artie-l/pump-probe-experiment-control/gui/README.md

 If one wants to add a new element to the GUI, it should be initialized within the `gui_assembled.py`, to appear in the program.

 ## GUI elements category
 This category contains the files that construct the GUI.
 If one wants to add some new functionality, one can take the one of following files as an example.
+If the following files are modified, the changes should be automatically included in the `gui_assembled.py`.
+Specific functionality (as new Graph space) might require gui assembled.py modification.
 ### gui scan params.py
 This file creates the `Scan Parameters` section in the GUI.
 User should input the values that will define the time-resolved scan-window, temporal resolution and the number of scans.
 This file initializes a `Frame` that contains the `LabelFrame` with: